 The bottom line here is to capitalize on your research.
 Choose your words carefully while making sure the real estate agent understands you are there for a mutual venture, and not to poach clients.

 * Follow Through

 A business partnership is only as successful as it is long lasting.
 It is important to follow through on what was agreed upon and expected.
 If you are a contractor who has entered an agreement with a real estate agent, be loyal and genuine in all interaction.
 The reason is not primarily business-wise, but for this conversation it is.
 Being truthful and upfront with a business partner, in this case, a real estate professional, can lead to a larger and more loyal client base.

 Doing quality work is also part of following through.
 The first mutually shared clients between you and the realtor are very crucial to the backbone of your business partnership.
-If your agent has a couple who is looking to sell at a price higher than market value, but they need a quick upgrade to make it happen, it is your job to make sure it gets done.
+If your agent has a couple who is looking to sell at a price higher than market value, but they need a quick upgrade to make it happen, get it done.
 Go the extra mile on the first few clients, because in a rebounding housing market a realtor’s client base can be a contractor’s best friend.

 The bottom line here is to understand and abide by the parameters agreed upon.
 Treat your business partner with the respect that they deserve.
 Not only are the two or more of you sharing time, but you are sharing business and resources.
-Following through on everything from agreements to labor will make the partnership last far beyond 2013.
+Following through on everything from agreements to labor will make the partnership last.

 Contractors and Real Estate Agents have a lot in common.
 Client base is one major similarity between the two industries.
 Not only do contractors and realtors working together expand business, clients too can find greater ease working with such partnerships.
 Everything becomes simpler when resources are shared.

 Martin Orefice is a husband, father, and entrepreneur with an interest in personal finance and real estate.
 He established USLeaseOption.com, the premier site for finding Florida rent-to-own homes.